Mathieu group M24: Octern subgroup

 octern group isomorphic to PSL(2,7), of order 168, simple, transitive and imprimitive.

 It was the last maximal subgroup of M24 to be found.

+The table below lists all the maximal subgroups.

 Conjugacy classes

 There are 26 conjugacy classes.
 The cycle shapes are all balanced in the sense that they remain invariant under changing length k cycles to length N/k cycles for some integer N depending on the conjugacy class.